Department of Climate Change, Energy, the Environment and Water

 The Department of Climate Change, Energy, the Environment and Water (DCCEEW) is a department of the Australian Government.
 The department was established on 1 July 2022, superseding the water and environment functions from the Department of Agriculture, Water and the Environment and energy functions from the Department of Industry, Science, Energy and Resources.

-The current and inaugural head of the department is the Secretary, David Fredericks.
+The inaugural head of the department is the Secretary, David Fredericks.
+In July 2025 Anthony Albanese announced the appointment of Mike Kaiser as Secretary.

+Operational activities

+In an Administrative Arrangements Order made on 13 May 2025, the functions of the department were broadly classified into the following matters: